-There have been over 200 climbing deaths on Mount Everest and many of the bodies remain at the mountain to serve as a grave reminder for those who follow.
+There have been over 200 climbing deaths on Mount Everest and many of the bodies on Everest remain to serve as a grave reminder for those who follow.

 Mount Everest holds the impressive title of ‘tallest mountain in the world,’ but many people don’t know about its other, more gruesome title: the world’s largest open-air graveyard.